 TIMEDIF Add-On

 For a mixed output with years, weeks, or months, consider using the TIMEDIF add-on.
-This add-on creates an accurate result with no code.
+This add-on creates an accurate result with no formulas.

 TIMEDIF will save you the time and effort of struggling through formulas by doing the calculations for you.